ecpalm/mapping_landowner_willingness/README.md

 `4.
 Sensitivity_nmar.R` – Sensitivity analysis assessing assumption of survey data responses missing at random.

 `5.
-Download_prep_parcel_data.R` – Download and prepare parcel and protected area spatial data for one state (Wyoming) for mapping predictions.
+Download_prep_parcel_data.R` – Download and prepare Wyoming spatial data for tax parcels, protected areas, and census tracts to be used for mapping predictions.